RandomSearch18/a-level-project/docs/readme.md

   +description(): str
 }

-RouteChangePath --|> RouteManoeuvre
+ChangePath --|> RouteManoeuvre
-note for RouteChangePath "Going/turning from one path to another" class RouteChangePath
+note for ChangePath "Going/turning from one path to another" CrossRoad --|> RouteManoeuvre class CrossRoad {
+  +crossing_node: OSMNode
+}
+StartWalking --|> RouteManoeuvre
+note for StartWalking "The first part of every route" Arrive --|> RouteManoeuvre note for Arrive "The last part of every route"

 %% TODO more RouteManoeuvres